millerj870/millerj870.github.io/_posts/2010-01-19-updated-popular-sciences-magazine-of-the-future-is-this-the-textbook-of-the-future-too.md

 ---
 author: jason
-date: 2010-01-19 19:41:00+00:00
+date: 2010-01-19
 layout: post
-title: 'UPDATED:  Popular Science's Magazine of the Future.
-Is this the Textbook of the  Future, too?'
+title: UPDATED - Popular Science's Magazine of the Future.
+Is this the Textbook of the  Future, too?
 tags: ebook
 ---

 Just watched a video of a conceptual magazine fit for a table-like device.
 (More than a Kindle/Nook, less than the forthcoming Apple Tablet, probably.)
-The video explores Popular Science's vision for rich magazine content delivery, complete with thought out multitouch interaction with content, layout considerations, and user needs for search and sharing.</p>
+The video explores Popular Science's vision for rich magazine content delivery, complete with thought out multitouch interaction with content, layout considerations, and user needs for search and sharing.

 Take a look for yourself.
 It's pretty dazzling and elegant.
 Could something like this work for a textbook?
 If so, how would one take content (like a set of course notes) and package them in this beautiful UI?
 Would this be something that only a publisher could do, or are there technologies out there that would allow the lone teacher to roll-their-own materials in this way?
 Apple's Quartz technology seems like a great candidate for building such a content-to-tablet workflow.